denn1s/apple-and-lily/Ch. 5 - Valerie.md

 But today there was something different.
 Risa was here, cross-legged at the low table, surrounded by what looked like a small explosion of plastic pieces.

-"Princess!
-Perfect timing," Risa chirped, holding up what appeared to be a plastic antenna between her fingertips.
+“Princess!
+Perfect timing,” Risa chirped, holding up what appeared to be a plastic antenna between her fingertips.
 Her eyes sparkled with excitement.
-"I'm about to attach the V-fin!"
+“I'm about to attach the V-fin!”

 The enthusiasm in her voice was infectious, and I felt my lips curve into the first genuine smile I'd worn all day.
 I settled into my usual spot on the left cushion, the soft fabric welcoming me like an old friend.
 Risa had claimed the right side, behind the desk, while the top cushion remained empty, waiting for Rin to eventually abandon her glowing screen and join our little circle.
 If she ever decided to.